rowland007/Cyber-Playbook/docs/glossary.md

 - **Defense in Depth** - Using multiple systems to resist attackers.
 For example, if an external firewall is breached, an internal intrusion detection system can sound an alarm.
 If systems are breached and data can be stolen, keeping all vital records encrypted on disk and encrypted during transmission prevents attackers from using the data, even if they get it (PC Magazine, 2018).
 - **Deliverable** - The measurable result or output of a process (PC Magazine, 2019).
 - **Demilitarized Zone (DMZ)** - A middle ground between an organization’s trusted internal network and an untrusted, external network such as the internet.
 Also called a perimeter network, the DMZ is a subnetwork (subnet) that may sit between firewalls or off one leg of a firewall.
 Organizations typically place their web, mail, and authentication servers in it.
 It is a military term that refers to the area between two enemies (PC Magazine, 2018).
+- **Denial of Service (DoS)** - The prevention of authorized access to resources or the delaying of time-critical operations (Dukes, 2015).
 - **Denial-of-Service Attacks** - An assault on a network that floods it with so many requests that regular traffic is either slowed or completely interrupted.
 Unlike a virus or worm, which can cause severe damage to databases, this interrupts network service for some period (PC Magazine, 2018).
 - **Dependencies** - Part of a system or component of a system that relies on another component or control to be able to do its job properly.
 - **Device Reconfiguration** - The changing of hardware on the fly to protect against a compromised device.
 Restoring the device to the system defaults or changing the protection scheme to secure the device from an attack in real time.